top of page

 • Competency examinations require a score of 80% or higher to pass this course.

-*This course is designed so it may be taken as select modules to provide addition hours of study for dental hygienists previously trained in CODA Approved dental hygiene programs.
+*This course is designed so it may be taken as select modules to provide additional hours of study for dental hygienists previously trained in CODA-approved dental hygiene programs.
 Upon successful completion of hours and modules as needed participants may be awarded a certificate of completion commensurate with the hours and modules completed.

 bottom of page